PuneethKal/CoffeeRecommendationChatbot/README.md

-### This is a customer ai support chatbot that is part of the Headstarter Fellowship Projects
+### This is a simple Coffee Recommendation AI Chatbot using OPENAI part of the Headstarter Fellowship Projects